-- (a) Roof tiles, complying with AS 2049, must be installed, fixed and flashed in accordance with the relevant provisions of this Part. - (b) Roof tiles on roofs with a pitch not more than 35 degrees must be fixed in accordance with Figure 3.5.1.1. - (c) Fixings for roof battens and batten sizes must comply with Part 3.4.3. - (d) All tiled roof flashings, ridge and hip tiles must be installed in accordance with Figure 3.5.1.2. - (e) Lead flashings must not be used on any roof that is part of a potable water catchment area.
+- (a) Roof tiles, complying with AS 2049, must be installed, fixed and flashed in accordance with the relevant provisions of this Part. - (b) Roof tiles on roofs with a pitch of not less than 15 degrees and not more than 35 degrees must be fixed in accordance with Figure 3.5.1.1. - (c) Fixings for roof battens and batten sizes must comply with Part 3.4.3. - (d) All tiled roof flashings, ridge and hip tiles must be installed in accordance with Figure 3.5.1.2. - (e) Lead flashings must not be used on any roof that is part of a potable water catchment area. - (f) Sarking must be installed under tiled roofs in accordance with Table 3.5.1.1b. - (g) Where sarking is installed, an anti-ponding device/board must- - (i) be provided- - (A) on roofs with pitches of less than 20°; and - (B) on all roof pitches where there are no eaves overhang; and - (ii) be fixed along the eaves line from the top of the fascia back up the rafter with a clearance of approximately 50 mm below the first batten. - (h) All water discharged from a gutter/valley or downpipe onto a tiled roof must be prevented from inundating or penetrating the tiling by the provision of- - (i) a spreader pipe; or - (ii) a flashing; or - (iii) sarking installed with a minimum width of 1800 mm either side from the point of discharge and extended down to the eaves gutter.